matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <img src="https://raw.githubusercontent.com/matthewjenifer/fif-finder-t2/refs/heads/main/images/MK3_frame.png" style="display: block; margin: auto;">

 <h1>In the past few weeks</h1><p>I've been developing a music theory tool for Native Instruments Maschine users, especially for those (like me) who find music theory overwhelming.
-My goal is to help you understand chords and provide an easy, enjoyable way to create satisfying progressions—even if music theory feels intimidating.</p>
+My goal is to help users understand the harmonic relationship between chords and provide an easy, enjoyable way to create satisfying progressions—even if music theory feels intimidating.</p>

 <p> This tool, called <a href="https://github.com/matthewjenifer/fif-finder-t2" target="_blank"><b>"Fif'Chord Finder"</b></a> represents the beginning of a more advanced project that I plan to expand over time.</p>